rhelsing/accord_documentation/cultural_values_overview.md

 ##async (asynchronous)

 We will try not to do things that take others time if they do not have to.
 If you have a question to ask and it is not mission critical, do not interrupt someone for that answer.
 Send them a note and move on to something else, or answer notes sent to you while you wait on a response.
 We do not want to interrupt or halt someones productivity just so we can get our answer now.
 Of course, there are exceptions to this value.
-This point is primarily about not distracting others, so they can focus on their work. **The primary reason for this interrupting a programmer is the best way to destroy an hours worth of information in 10 seconds**:
+This point is primarily about not distracting others, so they can focus on their work. **The primary reason for this: interrupting a programmer is the best way to destroy an hours worth of information in 10 seconds**:

 ![alt text](/img/ProgrammerInterrupted.png "Logo Title Text 1")